craigsapp/ratioscore/doc/pitch/index.md

 ---

-Notes are created in a Ratioscore by adding integers, fractions, basic mathematic expressions, midi key numbers, cents, or frequencies in `**ratio` spines (columns) to a <a href="/timeline">timeline</a>.
+Notes are created in a Ratioscore by adding integers, fractions, basic mathematical expressions, midi key numbers, cents, or frequencies in `**ratio` spines (columns) to a <a href="/timeline">timeline</a>.
 The fractions are used to calculate the pitch of the note by multiplying the frequency of the reference pitch.
 For example of